 The festival is held in Kacov village, around 60km from Prague.

 By train from the main station (Čerčany → Kácov)

 By bus: line 124530 Praha-Kladruby-Kácov; bus line 124570 Praha-Vlašim-Kácov-Zbizuby

 By car: from Prague / Brno; D1 Exit 49 → Psáře → Kácov (5km)

-Ticket prices: prices vary from year to year, but recently they have been around 1000 CZK.
-You can save some money if booking in advance etc. More info: websiste.
+Prices vary from year to year, but recently they have been around 1000 CZK.
+You can save some money if booking in advance etc. More info: website.